 Wall ovens have become a staple of today's gourmet kitchens.
 Aside from their streamlined look, they also offer other key advantages, including saving you from straining your back when inserting or removing food and freeing up space for lower-level cabinetry.
 While they’re certainly not cheap, wall ovens can lend a significantly updated look to your kitchen—plus a bit of added luxury.

-So, how do you decide on the right wall oven for your home?
-In addition to your budget, you’ll also want to keep a couple other major considerations in mind, including standard wall oven sizes and the various features that set different models apart.
+So how do you decide on the right wall oven for your home?
+In addition to budget, you’ll also want to consider standard wall oven sizes and the various features that set models apart.
 Here’s what to know.

-If you’re replacing an existing wall oven with a new one, then the easiest thing to do is to just stick with the same size, since it will save you from having to do any additional structural work.
+If you’re replacing an existing wall oven with a new one, try to stick with the same size.
+This will save you from having to do any additional structural work.

-Consider the amount of wall space that you’ll have to devote to your wall oven.
+Consider the amount of wall space you have to devote to your wall oven.
 If it’s limited, your size options likely will be too.
-If you’ve got space to spare, go with the size that you like the look of the best and that will look balanced with the rest of your kitchen appliances.
+But if you have space to spare, go with the size that you like the look of best and that will look balanced with the rest of your kitchen appliances.